mollywoodnini/ga-z270x-ug/README.md

 # Temperatures

 Idle for a few hours temps drop to 22c.
-Light use is around 30c.
+Light use is around ~30c.
 Gaming ranges from 40c to 60c.
 I ran a terminal test with `yes > /dev/null &`.
-After one hour average temp was 58.2c.
-Highest was 61.7c.
-Eliminating CAM and using BIOS results in consistent temps across all three operating systems.
+After one hour average temp was ~58c.
+Highest was ~62c. +/- 2c for air vs water cooling.
+There is hardly any difference.
+Especially if you set up a good airflow.

 # Brightness Control